socomsystems/documentation/admin_manual/installation/nginx.rst

       }
   }

-Nextcloud in a subdir of the nginx webroot
+cyfrSpaces in a subdir of the nginx webroot
 ------------------------------------------

-The following config should be used when Nextcloud is placed within a subdir of the webroot of your nginx installation.
+The following config should be used when cyfrSpaces is placed within a subdir of the webroot of your nginx installation.
 In this example the webroot is located at
-``/var/www`` and the Nextcloud instance is accessed via ``http(s)://cloud.example.com/nextcloud/``
+``/var/www`` and the cyfrSpaces instance is accessed via ``http(s)://cloud.example.com/nextcloud/``

 .. code-block:: nginx